STS-65: Mission overview

 The second in the series of International Microgravity Laboratory payloads (IML-2) was launched on the Space Shuttle Columbias STS-65 mission on 8 July 1994.
 After remaining in orbit around the Earth for 15 days, the Shuttle landed on 23 July.
-The seven-member crew included a Japanese astronaut, who was the first Japanese woman in space.
+The seven-member crew included a Japanese astronaut, Chiaki Mukai, who was the first Japanese woman in space.

 Besides NASA, the European Space Agency (ESA) and the space agencies of Japan (NASDA), Canada (CSA), Germany (DLR), and France (CNES) sponsored experiments on the mission.
 Investigators from a total of 13 countries participated in research into the behavior of materials and life in microgravity.

 The IML-2 payload consisted of more than 80 experiments in microgravity and life sciences, including five life science experiments developed by American researchers.
 Of these, Ames Research Center sponsored two experiments using newts and jellyfish.
 Kennedy Space Center (KSC) sponsored the PEMBSIS experiment, designed to study plant embryogenesis in microgravity.

 Life Sciences Research Objectives

+An experiment featuring Japanese rice fish sought to examine their mating behavior in microgravity.

 The objective of the newt experiment was to study the early development of gravity-sensing organs (see figure).
 The utricle and saccule are specialized organs present in the inner ears of all vertebrate animals.
 They contain otoliths (or otoconia), calcium carbonate stones, which are deposited on a gelatinous membrane that lies over the sensory hair cells.
 The pull that gravity exerts on the otoliths is sensed by the hair cells, and information about the gravitational stimulus is transmitted to the brain via connecting nerve fibers.
 The experiment was designed to determine whether otolith production and development of otolith-associated receptor cells and nerve fibers may be altered in the microgravity environment of space.

 The jellyfish experiment was designed to study behavior and development in space.
 Behavioral parameters studied included swimming, pulsing, and orientation.
 Study of developmental processes focused on gravity-sensing organs.
 The experiment also sought to determine the level of artificial gravity stimulus needed to counteract any negative effects of space flight.

 The objective of the plant embryogenesis (PEMBSIS) experiment was to evaluate whether space flight affected the pattern and developmental progression of embryonic daylilies from one well-defined stage to another.
 It also examined whether cell division (mitosis) and chromosome behavior were modified by the space environment.